 Premedical Sciences and Health Professions Programs

-Lynne M. Lawson, Ph.D., Advisor for the Health Professions
+Carol B. Crafts, Ph.D., Associate Dean of Undergraduate Studies and Advisor for the Health Professions

 Admission to most health professions schools is extremely competitive, requiring strong academic performance, satisfactory scores on standardized admissions tests (e.g. MCAT, DAT, GRE, etc.), and evidence of leadership, service, and a working knowledge of the health professions.